lvous/hadesmem/branches/boost-build/Dependencies/AsmJit/README.txt

 with operands and labels it can be used to generate complete code.

 There is also class named Compiler that allows to develop crossplatform assembler code without worring about function calling conventions and registers allocation.
 It can be also used to write 32 bit and 64 bit portable code.
-Compiler is recommended class to use for code generation.
+Compiler is recommended class to use for high level code generation.

 Building & Configuring
 ======================